— New e-cigarette law discourages smokers to quit and harms the environment —

 * * *

-For those with the time and inclination to go into all the many aspects of this issue, I can do no better than recommend a blog by one of the most intellectually rigorous writers I know of.
+For those with the time and inclination to go into all the many aspects of this issue, I can do no better than recommend the articles and blog posts of one of the most intellectually rigorous writers I know of.
 Despite his blog’s perhaps provocative title, his posts, though long, are brimming with honest and fair analysis.
 Nothing – no evasion, duplicity, pretence, or carefully hidden deception or self-deception, escapes his eagle eye – whatever the allegiance of those whose reports, studies and articles he examines.
-If other disciplines, such as philosophy and all the various social sciences met the same high standards and were as scrupulous as is Carl Phillips, then things would be far better.
+If other disciplines, such as philosophy and all the various social sciences met the same high standards and were as scrupulous as is Carl V Phillips, then things would be far better.
 I particularly recommend it to academics, who are naturally involved in peer review, the methods and value of which his blog is not shy about passing judgment.

 Here’s his blog: Anti-THR Lies and related topics